 This morning tour the city with your guide including the original city foundations at Plaza Pedro del Castillo.
 Visit its bustling central plazas and celebrated General San Martin park.
 Enjoy Mendoza's outdoor cafes that are perfect for dinner or sipping wine.
 Transfer to the airport for your flight to Buenos Aires.
 Spend the rest of the afternoon exploring the area around the hotel, or simply relax after your flight.

 Today you will tour the exciting and seductive city of Buenos Aires!
-This tour includes a bilingual tour guide and visits to typical neighborhoods like La Boca, Palermo, Recoleta, and the Colon Theater, the National Congress and the Presidential Palace.
-Experience the highlights of Buenos Aires, and appreciate this great city.
+This tour includes a bilingual tour guide and visits to typical neighborhoods like La Boca, Palermo, Recoleta, to see the main sights: the Colon Theater, the National Congress and the Presidential Palace.
+Experience the highlights of Buenos Aires and appreciate this great city.
 This is a great introduction to main sites of interest that you can visit with free time throughout the rest of the trip.

 It is hard to imagine a visit to Buenos Aires without attending a tango show, so tonight your transfer will meet you at your hotel and whisk you away to one of the city’s most famous events!
 At Esquina Carlos Gardel, experience the intimate dance that unifies the city and its people together in a passionate embrace.
 The tango expresses the heart and the spirit of Argentina.
 The night includes dinner and a drink, as well as the transfers to and from the show.